 Finally, post your mission statement somewhere visible in your home to serve as a daily reminder.
 You can even order a decorative handmade sign on Etsy with your mission statement.
 At the Dismondy house, we refer back to our motto just about every day.
 Especially during challenging moments.

 I hope you found this excerpt empowering and that you are ready to create some of you own enriching parent-child interactions rooted in family values.
 Parenting with intention is an excellent activity that will help your family bond grow in even more rewarding ways.
 Go ahead and try this value based parenting and jump into the fun of parenting with purpose!
+This skillful engagement is sure to strengthen even healthy relationships.

 If you have questions, reach out to us @familyfocusblog and/or @mariadismondy!